 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There were no changes in methodologies used at December 31, 2015 and 2014 and there were no transfers between fair value levels during the year ended December 31, 2015 and 2014.
+There were no changes in methodologies used at December 31, 2016 and 2015 and there were no transfers between fair value levels during the years ended December 31, 2016 and 2015.

-As of December 31, 2015, the fair values of the Plan's investments were cate gorized as presented in the table below:
+As of December 31, 2016, the fair values of the Plan's investments were categorized as presented in the table below: